qrzn23/min/wip/magick/content.md

 **As far as the grade of Exempt Adept, they are on the same path as the White Brotherhood; for until that grade is attained, the goal is not disclosed.** Then only are the goats, the lonely leaping mountain-masters, separated from the gregarious huddling vallev-bound sheep.
 Then those who have well learned the lessons of the Path are ready to be torn asunder, to give up their own life to the Babe of the Abyss which is — and is not — they.

 The others, proud in their purple, refuse.
-They make themselves a false crown of the Horror of the Abyss ; they set the Dispersion of Choronzon upon their brows; they clothe themselves in the poisoned robes of Form; they shut themselves up; and when the force that made them what they are is exhausted, their strong towers fall, they become the Eaters of Dung in the Day of Be-with-us, and their shreds, strewn in the Abyss, are lost.
+They make themselves a false crown of the Horror of the Abyss; they set the Dispersion of Choronzon upon their brows; they clothe themselves in the poisoned robes of Form; they shut themselves up; and when the force that made them what they are is exhausted, their strong towers fall, they become the Eaters of Dung in the Day of Be-with-us, and their shreds, strewn in the Abyss, are lost.

 Not so the Masters of the Temple, that sit as piles of dust in the City of the Pyramids, awarting the Great Flame that shall consume that dust to ashes.
 For the blood that they have surren- dered is treasured in the Cup of <span class="small-caps">Our Lady Babalon</span>, a mighty medicine to a wake the Eld of the All-Father, and redeem the Virgin of the World from her virginity.